What is a Pet Therapy Dog?

 At the end of the training session, your dog will be tested for his responses and behavior in a real life situation.
 A certificate will be awarded to the dog qualifying him to be used for pet therapy.

-You must complete a total of 10 week session/ one hour visits. six visits are completed on your own or as a group as required by Love On A Leash.
+You must complete a total of 10-week session/ one-hour visits. five visits are completed on your own or as a group as required by Love On A Leash.

 This class involves training out in the field for real life situations.